judedontoh/Pothole_Detection_on_Roads/README.md

 # Pothole_Detection_on_Roads
 This project developed a YOLOv8 model to detect potholes on roads using annotated images for training.
 The model was tested for accuracy and then applied to real-time video footage, effectively identifying potholes.
+This model learns to identify and locate potholes by classifying and drawing bounding boxes around them.
+The trained model is then applied to video footage of moving roads, detecting and marking potholes in real-time.
+This project demonstrates the practical application of the model in dynamic environments, such as real-time monitoring for autonomous vehicles or road maintenance systems, showcasing its potential to enhance road safety and maintenance.